AntonioRedondo/antonioredondo.com/README.md

 ## JavaScript

-The [project JavaScript](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/js) is arranged in several ES5 JavaScript files which are concatenated with Gulp during building time.
+The [project JavaScript](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/js) is arranged in several ES5 JavaScript files which are concatenated with Gulp at building time.
 Slicing the code in different files creates a neater organisation when the JS code reaches several hundred lines.

 Since the project isn’t a reusable library, in order to have minimum length names functions haven't been embedded within a namespace object.
 Instead they have been declared in the global `window` namespace.